blaxkmiradev/mysql-simple-repo/README.md

 ---

-▶️ Run Server
+▶️ Run the App

 node server.js

-Server will start on:
+Server will run on:

 http://localhost:3000